-Reality gently melted away as the crowd, illuminated by the marquee organized itself, creating a line stretching from street into the immense lobby of the Los Angeles Theater.
+Reality gently melted away as the crowd, illuminated by the marquee, organized itself and formed a line stretching from street into the immense lobby of the Los Angeles Theater.

 Fantastical, animal-like costumed members of the performance group, Wilderbe, interacted with the delighted guests.
 Some performers had wings; others towered overhead on stilts as they danced.
 Their exotically painted, ecstatic faces exuded joy but also conveyed a sense of playful, devilish danger.